Reviews You Can Rely On

 Conclusion

 Hydration packs are great tools to help you extend your distances.
-Some come really close to doing “everything” well, while some are far more niche.
-Choosing the correct one for your runs really comes down to a proper assessment of what you need the pack to do.
+Some come really close to doing “everything,” while some are far more niche.
+Choosing the correct one for your runs really comes down to assessing what you need the pack to do.
+Thanks to our hands-on testing, we're confident that you'll be able to narrow down your choices to find the perfect pack for your next adventure.

 Nathaniel Bailey, Ally Arcuri, Matthew Richardson, and Jeff Colt